richardhundt/luv/README.md

 ### file:utime(atime, mtime)

-Like `luv.fs.utime` but uses the current file object.
+Like `ray.fs.utime` but uses the current file object.

 ### file:chmod(mode)

-Like `luv.fs.chmod` but uses the current file object.
+Like `ray.fs.chmod` but uses the current file object.

 ### file:chown(uid, gid)

-Like `luv.fs.chown` but uses the current file object.
+Like `ray.fs.chown` but uses the current file object.

 ### file:truncate()